Connect with us

 Look Back at Your Achievements (and Failures)

 Taking a good look at your past achievements and what you think you did right can help you get into the right mindset and make the best decisions.
-It’s also a good idea to think about the things that didn’t go so well.
+It’s also a good idea to think about the things that didn’t go well.

 Identify the mistakes you made and the plans that didn’t turn out like you had hoped, so you can work out how to do things differently in the future.